Skip to main content

 Whether it was the warmer weather, wildfires, or another reason unbeknownst to us, the raptors weren’t in any hurry to start their migration.
 But once they started moving, they moved in force!
 It all came together on September 26th, when we counted a whopping 522 raptors of 13 species, including a spectacular show of hundreds of Turkey Vultures kettling together in the cool autumn breeze.

-Emma's sketch of a turkey vulture and an all-dark Harlan's red-tailed hawk
+sketch of a turkey vulture and a Harlan's red-tailed hawk

 359 Turkey Vultures were counted on our peak day of the season, September 26th.
 The appearance of a dark-morph Harlan’s Red-tailed Hawk on September 29th delighted the hawkwatchers.
 Illustration Credit: Emma Regnier